 The Calf’s Auspicious Birth, White Buffalo Calf Woman

-The spiritual teaching and the significance of the bison is deep in the Sioux heritage tribe, and important in all American Indian belief systems.
+The spiritual teaching and the significance of the bison are deep in the Sioux heritage tribe and ( I suggest) important in all American Indian belief systems.
 Fay opened his land to American Indians to hold ceremonies at his farm, which sits at the base of Mohawk Mountain.
 In turn, Fay and his family participated in the ceremonies and talks by the elders.
 “They’re here almost every day, teaching me,” the 53-year-old Fay, who has bison tattoos on his shoulder and chest, told the AP.

 Anyone familiar with the animal totems may have found, as I have long before this article, that White Buffalo Calf Woman is a worthy guide to many of us traveling through hard times.
-Times which, in retrospect, seem as a blessing, which create a tension that helps one cultivate such folklore ‘medicine’.
+Times which, in retrospect, seem like a blessing, which creates a tension that helps one cultivate such folklore ‘medicine’.

 White Mouse said the birth of a white bison is a sign from a prophet, the White Buffalo Calf Woman, who helped them endure times of strife and famine.
 White Mouse’s family of four is flying to Connecticut for the ceremonies.
 “For me, it’s like a surreal event.
 I never thought in my wildest dreams I would ever come in contact with one of them in my lifetime,” said White Mouse.